 Most people use smartphones as their primary tool for online shopping.
 Hence, you need to make sure that your entire website is mobile-friendly.

 Keep your pages short and your texts clear.
 Also, place the buttons and other tools strategically.
 Always have a clean layout and make ease of use your priority.

 Core Web Vitals

-Furthermore, Google also noted that they will “prioritize pages with great page experience.”
-This applies as long as your website adheres to Google News content policies.
+Moreover, Google underlines its commitment to “prioritize pages with great page experience.”
+This strategic focus extends a welcoming hand, provided your website adheres to the tenets of Google News content policies.

 Maximize Your Backlinks

 Another pivotal facet to bolster in the upcoming year revolves around reinforcing your backlink strategy.
 Your aim should encompass the organic cultivation of backlinks, steering straightforward financial investments.

 Crafting a robust backlink profile ranks among the more formidable challenges in propelling your SEO prowess.
 However, tackling this endeavor incrementally can yield promising results.
 Don’t hesitate to explore optimal SEO packages that encompass this integral aspect.